NishkarshRaj/100DaysofMLCode/100Days_Log.md

 ## Day 34-37

 > These days are clubbed together because I had to spend full time in travel and industrial visit at Xebia Gurugram, India office.

+* Introduction to Kernel SVM and programmed them in Python and R